whatphilipcodes/whatphilipdoes/content/projects/inter.md

 ::text-block
 ::text-highlight{class=pb-4}
-Esse voluptate anim amet eu ad ullamco.
-Non ea est eu Lorem veniam exercitation tempor do duis ipsum.
+Truth-shaping conversations
 ::
-As users approach the installation, an endless conversation cascades down the screen.
-Upon pressing any key, the text vanishes and a generative model addresses the new participant.
-In the unfolding conversation between human and machine every input is analyzed by a classification algorithm that decides whether or not it is true.
-Besides as truth or lie inputs can also be classified as neutral or uninterpretable.
-Subsequently, a generative model is instructed to compose a reply.
-If the machine gains trust the answer will be placed closer to the user input.
-If a lie has been detected the distance between both is increased.
-When no more messages are received for a while the machine starts to scroll down through past conversations.
-During this idle state the classifier resumes finetuning its comprehension of truth by using all past classifications including the last conversation alongside the base dataset as training examples.
-With the next key press this process halts and a new exchange can take place.
+As visitors approach the installation, an endless stream of previous conversations cascades down the screen.
+Upon pressing any key, the text vanishes and the installtion addresses the new participant.
+During the unfolding conversation between human and machine every input is analyzed to decide wether it is truthful or not.
+Depending on the outcome replies from the algorithm are placed closer or further away from the user input.
+After no more inputs are received for a while the machine starts scrolling down through the dialogue history again until the next participant presses another key.
 ::

 ::image-display